clojj/IntelliElm/README.md

 ## Installation

-The only distribution of this plugin is currently by ZIP file.
-Please download a ZIP from the
+The only way of testing this plugin is currently by building the ZIP with `gradlew buildPlugin`.

 ## Highlighted Features